Tarka Line: Proposed improvements

-Network Rail would like to raise the Cowley Bridge during their Control Period 7 (2024-2029).
+Network Rail aim to raise the Cowley Bridge during their Control Period 7 (2024-2029).
 This would reduce the likelihood of the railway being closed or damaged by floods.

-The Barnstaple to Bideford route was mentioned in the Association of Train Operating Companies 2009 Connecting Communities: Expanding Access to the Rail Network report which recommended some closed lines that could be rebuilt to restore railway services to large communities.
+The Barnstaple to Bideford route was mentioned in the Association of Train Operating Companies' 2009 Connecting Communities: Expanding Access to the Rail Network report, which recommended some closed lines that could be rebuilt to restore railway services to large communities.
 Following the reopening of the Dartmoor line to in 2021, a local 'Atlantic Coast to Exeter' campaign resumed interest in reopening the line from Barnstaple to Bideford.